 One of the best SEO strategies of the past 10 years has been optimizing for informational search queries.
 Early in the decision-making process, users search for possible solutions, compare pros and cons, and gather information.
-That’s exactly where companies could build visibility, establish trust, and later drive conversions with helpful content.
+This was exactly where companies could build visibility, establish trust, and later drive conversions with helpful content.

 At first glance, this is troubling for website operators because it results in fewer clicks.
 At the same time, many users arrive at the website significantly better informed when they do eventually click through.